3 Questions To Help You Feng Shui Your Books & An Energy-Shifting Tip

 2. What no longer aligns with your journey today?

 The example Peters gave us was empty-nesters who are holding on to parenting books when there are no longer children under the roof.
 Some other cases?
 Maybe those old textbooks or that book an ex swore you'd love.
 Sentimental items like this can be tough to part with, but it's important to let things go that don't suit you anymore.

 3. If you white glove the rest of your collection, are any dusty?

-Now try using this energy hack to organize what's left.
+A hack to help you energetically organize what's left.

 It's also important to consider how the books that are left over are affecting the energy of your space.
 "If you are feeling stuck in a rut, look at your bookshelves," said Peters.
 "While stacks are a stylish way to display those bestsellers, it can sometimes overemphasize the energy of Earth."
 (In feng shui, balancing the five elements—wood, fire, earth, metal and water—is key.)

 She recommends turning the books vertically instead, even if it's not as fashionable: "This invites the energy of Wood into your environment, which will help break through that stagnation."